-In this post I’m going to answer 7 most frequently asked questions about UTM parameters.
-Hopefully it will clear some of the doubts that you might have when tagging your URLs.
-Let’s begin:
+In this post, I’m going to answer 7 of the most frequently asked questions about UTM parameters.
+However, those are anomalies if your website is indexed correctly.

 Short answer: No. It will not affect search rankings of your website in any way.
-It will neither improve your website’s search rankings nor will it degrade it.
+It will neither improve your website’s search rankings nor harm them.

 Long answer: Google (and even Bing) knows that UTM parameters are used for tracking.
 It ignores them when crawling websites.
 That being said, there have been some instances in the past where links with UTM parameters have shown up in search results.
 However, those are anomalies and most websites are indexed correctly.